How long should my hair be?

 I'm taking prescription medication, can I still get waxed?

 Depends!
-You CANNOT be waxed if you are taking any antibiotics, Accutane, Retin A or other acne/ anti-aging medications, either topical or oral.
+You CANNOT be waxed if you are taking any antibiotics, steroids, Accutane, Retin A or other acne/ anti-aging medications, either topical or oral.